The 7 Best Beginner Mountain Bikes for Men and Women (with Beginner Tips)

 My Verdict

-Go for Co-op Cycles DRT 1.1 if you have a limited budget.
-This is the best beginner mountain bike because it offers a lot for its price.
+If you have a limited budget, go for Co-op Cycles DRT 1.1.
+This is the best beginner mountain bike because it offers a lot of value for its price.

-You can rely on it, thanks to quality Shimano components.
+Thanks to quality Shimano components, you can rely on it.
 Use it to ride on various terrains, including dirt roads, gravel, forest roads, singletracks, or trails.
-Its 100mm Suntour fork will absorb the bumps easily.
+Its 100mm Suntour fork will easily absorb bumps.

 It has disc brakes that stop you when needed.
 Its only minor disadvantage is the 27.5″ wheels (some riders may prefer the 29″ wheels for their better inertia and more comfy ride).